Our Staff

 -

 James Barragán is a politics reporter for The Texas Tribune with a focus on accountability reporting.
-Prior to joining the Tribune, he worked as a statehouse reporter for The Dallas Morning News and had previous stints at the Austin American-Statesman and The Los Angeles Times.
-In 2021, he was a finalist for the Toner Prize for Excellence in Local Reporting for his coverage of Texas politics during COVID-19.
-A Southern California native, he received his bachelor's degree in history from UCLA.
+Prior to joining the Tribune, James worked as a statehouse reporter for The Dallas Morning News and had previous stints at the Austin American-Statesman and the Los Angeles Times.
+In 2021, James was a finalist for the Toner Prize for Excellence in Local Reporting for his coverage of Texas politics during the COVID-19 pandemic.
+A Southern California native, James received his bachelor’s degree in history from UCLA.
+He is based in Austin and is a native Spanish speaker.
 Read Articles by James Barragán

 -

-Morgan Bennett is The Texas Tribune's accounts receivable specialist, organizing the Tribune's revenue streams and providing general operational support.
+Morgan Bennett is The Texas Tribune’s business administrator, organizing the Tribune’s revenue streams and providing general operational support.
 They are a graduate of the University of Texas at Austin, where they became interested in nonprofit operations through their work with various student and community organizations.
-Before joining the Tribune in 2019, they previously worked at their hometown newspaper, the Colorado County Citizen.
+Before joining the Tribune in 2019, they worked at their hometown newspaper, the Colorado County Citizen.

 -